Sylvexia/osdi_pthread_practice/report.md

 - For reusing the result for last iteration, its not much of speed up or even slower, it really depends on the optimization of compiler.
 For single threaded, non-optimized flag it do have 37% speed up, but not multithreaded.
 - OpenMP seems to have better parallel performance when compiler has no optimize flag.
 My thread model performance fluctuate a lot in comparison.
-- With the optimize flag turned on, the performance is consistent, and gain 300% to 680% speed up.
+- With the optimize flag turned on, the performance with more core is consistent, and gain 300% to 680% speed up.
 - ```-fsanitize=thread``` can help you resolve the data race, which turns out extremely helpful for debugging.
 - ```getopt``` is helpful for setting the flag and better testing.

 ## What I can improve

 - I have no good way to convert the division and precision together.
 I simply run several division number to get the target precision.
-- I was hoping for getting to 10th decimal ponit, maybe there's too many incremental error.
+- I was hoping for getting to 10th decimal point, maybe there's too many incremental error.
 I have no good way to compute that precise.
 - Different thread number may introduce slight number fluctuation, I believe it's due to the division is not associative.
 Which is caused by the precision loss and no guarantee which thread local sum is complete first.